Manchester: Before 1066: Early history

-The first major Celtic tribe in what is now Northern England were the Brigantes; they had a stronghold in the locality at a sandstone outcrop on which Manchester Cathedral now stands, opposite the bank of the River Irwell.
+The first major Celtic tribe in what is now Northern England were the Brigantes; they had a stronghold in the locality at a sandstone outcrop on which Manchester Cathedral now stands, opposite the River Irwell.
 Their territory extended across the fertile lowland of what is now Salford and Stretford.
-In 79 AD, following their conquest of Britain, the Roman general Agricola ordered the construction of a fort named Mamucium to ensure that Roman interests in Deva Victrix (now Chester) and Eboracum (now York) were protected from the Brigantes whose land they had occupied.
-Central Manchester has remained a continuously populated settlement since this time.
+In 79 AD, following their conquest of Britain, the Roman general Agricola ordered the construction of a fort named Mamucium to protect Roman interests in Deva Victrix (now Chester) and Eboracum (now York).
+Central Manchester has remained a continuously populated settlement since.

-A fragment of foundations of the final version of the Mamucium fort is visible in Castlefield today.
+Fragments of the Mamucium fort remain visible in Castlefield.
 The Roman habitation of Manchester probably ended around the 3rd century; its civilian settlement appears to have been abandoned by the mid-3rd century, although the fort may have supported a small garrison until the late 3rd or early 4th century.
 The fort was first investigated by archaeologists in 1906, and opened to the public in 1984.